wpmetabox/docs/_docs/extensions/mb-relationships.md

 title: MB Relationships
 ---

-## Overview

-The MB Relationships extension helps you to create many-to-many relationships between posts, terms and users in WordPress.
-Creating and managing relationships between objects is a missing feature in WordPress and this extension resolves it.
+MB Relationships helps you to create many-to-many relationships between posts, terms and users in WordPress.

-MB Relationships creates an UI when you edit a post, a term or an user and let you select related objects.
-Then you can show them in the front end.

-The extension is built with performance in mind.
 It creates a custom table for storing relationships and integrates with default WordPress's queries to retrieve the connected items easily.

-For more information about the extension, please see the [extension page](https://metabox.io/plugins/mb-relationships/).

-This documentation will show you how to create relationships between posts, terms, users, and how to display connected items in the frontend.

-{% include installation.html %}

 ## Creating relationships